-After careful consideration and upon receiving significant faculty and student input, we are returning to quality (letter) grades for the Fall term.
+After careful consideration and upon receiving significant faculty and student input, we returned to quality (letter) grades in the fall term.
 In the spring, we made emergency changes to our grading systems and requirements as a result of the need for a rapid transition to remote coursework.
-However, we have heard from many in our community that they are eager to return to traditional grading, an approach we have already implemented for Summer classes.
+However, we have heard from many in our community that they are eager to return to traditional grading.

 At the same time, we recognize that our public health challenges are far from over, and we will offer continued flexibility in response.
 Contact the SPS Office of the Registrar or your academic adviser with questions about grading and enrollment deadlines.

 As we have communicated previously, Northwestern classrooms, labs, and other learning spaces will look different during the pandemic will require new practices and behaviors.
 Everyone must observe six-foot physical distancing when entering, occupying, and exiting campus spaces, including classrooms.
 Northwestern also will require those on campus to complete daily symptom surveys.
 Face coverings will be required inside university buildings, with disposable options available at designated building entries.
 Hand sanitizing stations will also be placed in high-traffic areas.

 Building systems will optimize airflow, and we will enhance cleaning protocols.
 Instructors and students will be expected to disinfect their own work areas upon entry into their rooms using cleaning materials available in the classroom.
 Excess classroom furniture will be removed to reflect revised occupancy limits, which in most cases will be 20-30% of normal capacity.
 You can also expect assigned seating to aid in contact tracing.